linfeng-crypto/chainlib-rs/README.md

     --sign-mode amino-json
 ```

-3.There are some coin in the hd-wallet now, you can test to sign offline and send the signed transaction to chain api url, to see the detail, go to example.
+3.There are some coin in the hd-wallet now, you can test to sign offline and send the signed transaction to chain api url, to see the detail, go to examples.

-# build
+# build examples
-`cargo build --example ledger`
+`cargo build --example amino`

-`cargo build --example mnemonic`
+or

 `cargo build --example protobuf --features=grpc`